meenakshy12/LinguaLatvia-/readme.md

 4. The chatbot will **correct** any grammar mistakes and provide suggestions to improve your Latvian.
 5. Play games to further enhance your learning:

--     Word Meaning Game: Match words with their meanings in both Latvian and English.
+   -Word Meaning Game: Match words with their meanings in both Latvian and English.
--     Fill in the Blanks: Complete sentences by filling in missing words.
+   -Fill in the Blanks: Complete sentences by filling in missing words.
--     Word Matching: Match Latvian words with their corresponding English phrases.
+   -Word Matching: Match Latvian words with their corresponding English phrases.

 6. Track your learning progress with the Level Tracker to see how much you have advanced in your studies.